seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 ## History of Modeling Approaches for this Stock

-A four-stage catch-survey-analysis (CSA) assessment model was used before 2011 to estimate abundance and biomass and prescribe fishery quotas for the SMBKC stock (Zheng et al. 1997).
+A four-stage catch-survey-analysis (CSA) assessment model was used before 2011 to estimate abundance and biomass and prescribe fishery quotas for the SMBKC stock.
 The four-stage CSA is similar to a full length-based analysis, the major difference being coarser length groups, which are more suited to a small stock with consistently low survey catches.
 In this approach, the abundance of male crab with a CL $\ge$ 90 mm is modeled in terms of four crab stages: stage 1: 90-104 mm CL; stage 2: 105-119 mm CL; stage 3: newshell 120-133 mm CL; and stage 4: oldshell $\ge$ 120 mm CL and newshell $\ge$ 134 mm CL.
-Motivation for these stage definitions comes from the fact that for management of the SMBKC stock, male crab measuring $\ge$ 105 mm CL are considered mature, whereas 120 mm CL is considered a proxy for the legal size of 5.5in carapace width, including spines.
+Motivation for these stage definitions comes from the fact that for management of the SMBKC stock, male crab measuring $\ge$ 105 mm CL are considered mature, whereas 120 mm CL is considered a proxy for the legal size of 5.5 in carapace width, including spines.
 Additional motivation for these stage definitions comes from an estimated average growth increment of about 14 mm per molt for SMBKC (Otto and Cummiskey 1990).